golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 {% problem /%}

-Often you need to pass arguments to the Ray script you are submitting to:
+Often, you need to pass arguments to the Ray script you are submitting:

 ```bash
 ray submit golem-cluster.yaml examples/simple-task.py -n 20
 ```

-While it looks natural sometimes it doesn't work.

-For example, this particular command produces:
+While it looks correct, in this particular case it won't have the intended effect of passing the parameter to the `simple-stask.py` script.
+Instead, it will cause ray to, seemingly, suddenly require a password for the node, i.e.:

 ```
 Checking External environment settings
 Ray On Golem webserver